End-to-End Multi-Track Reconstruction using Graph Neural Networks at Belle II: Metrics

 The \textit{hit purity} \hitpur per track is defined as the number of CDC hits \textit{matched} to a simulated particle and included in a found track, divided by the number of all CDC hits included in the found track:

 A perfect \textit{hit purity} is 1.0, indicating that all hits included in the found track are \textit{matched} to the same particle.

 We use the \textit{hit efficiency} and \textit{hit purity}, and a minimal number of hits to define if a found track is \textit{related} to a simulated particle: We require $\hiteff > 0.05$, $\hitpur > 0.66$, and $n_{\text{hits}}(\in\text{track)}\geq 7$.
 The hit efficiency criterion is chosen so low to account for tracks that curl inside the tracking volume and leave many hits behind.
+The hit purity criterion ensures proper matching by requiring that at least 66\% of the hits be associated with a single unique particle, even when hits from one track are coming from multiple simulated particles.
 If more than one found track can be related to the same simulated particle, we choose the found track with the highest hit purity as \textit{matched} to a simulated particle.
 In this case we call all other tracks \textit{clone tracks}.
 If a track does not achieve the purity or efficiency requirements, it is defined as a \textit{fake track}.
 If several tracks have the same hit purity, we choose the track with the highest hit efficiency as the correct match.

 We define the \textit{track efficiency} as the ratio of the number of matched tracks~(trks) to the number of all simulated particles that are matched to at least one hit:

 We define the \textit{track charge efficiency} as the ratio of the number of matched tracks reconstructed with the correct charge, to the number of all simulated particles that are matched to at least one hit: